Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/strips/sound.rst

 Working with Audio Tracks
 =========================

-An audio track (strip) is just like any other strip in the VSE.
+A sound strip is just like any other strip in the VSE.
 You can grab and move it, adjust its starting offset using :kbd:`RMB` over the arrow end handles, and :kbd:`K` cut it into pieces.
 A useful example is cutting out the "um's" and dead voice time.

-You can have as many Audio strips as you wish and the result will be the mixing of all of them.
+You can have as many sound strips as you wish and the result will be the mixing of all of them.
 You can give each strip its own name and volume via the properties region.

 Overlapping strips are automatically mixed down during the rendering process.
 For example,